Lani Price: Storylines

 In January 2018, Lani learns she is pregnant.
 Though she initially doesn't know who the father is, once Kayla Brady (Mary Beth Evans) tells her how far along she is, Lani knows the baby can only be Eli's.
 She plans to terminate the pregnancy but JJ overhears her making the appointment and assumes the baby is his.
-With JJ feeling hopeful about the future again, Lani must rethink her decision to terminate the pregnancy.
+With JJ feeling hopeful about the future again, Lani starts to rethink her decision to terminate the pregnancy.
 Once JJ shares the news with their families, Lani abandons her abortion plans and decides to keep quiet for fear of disappointing JJ and everyone else who is excited about the baby.
 Eli's mother Valerie Grant (Vanessa Williams) confronts Lani about her lies and forces her to tell Eli the truth.
 While Eli isn't thrilled, he wants to step up.
 However, Lani convinces Eli to let her raise the baby with JJ as they are engaged to be married.
 When Gabi is framed for André DiMera's (Thaao Penghlis) murder, Lani catches her trying to destroy evidence.
 Gabi ask her not to report it in exchange for Lani keeping quiet about Lani and Eli's affair.
 However at Gabi's trial, her lawyer Justin Kiriakis (Wally Kurth) forces Lani to admit to the affair under oath.
 Lani is then forced to tell JJ that Eli is her baby's father and JJ dumps her.
 In addition to Abe's support, Eli offers to support Lani more as she prepares for the baby, but Lani is adamant that he not be involved.
 Despite her rejection, Eli gets Lani to the hospital when she experiences cramping caused by Placenta praevia.
-In June 2018, Lani experiences cramping again and JJ rushes her to the hospital where goes into premature labor.
+In June 2018, Lani experiences cramping again and JJ rushes her to the hospital where she goes into premature labor.
 She wants to stall her labor but Kayla and JJ inform her that it could be dangerous and Lani is rushed into emergency surgery.
 Lani is destroyed when she wakes up from her surgery and Eli tells her their son did not survive.
 Eli and Lani name their son David Abraham, after their fathers.
 When Lani delivers Eli a copy of their son's death certificate, Eli kisses her and Lani furiously rejects him.
 Lani finally admits her feelings for Eli when his friend Sheila (T-Boz) deliberately makes her jealous and they start dating.